McKlaud76/TMX128K/README.md

 If you are interested in hardware's tests and how it works, have a look there: [YouTube](https://youtu.be/7duh5zHNvDc)

 The version 0.2 will be open with the schematic diagram and Gerber files available to the publiic.
-The CPLD impletmentation is closed and the pre-compilied file will be available only.
+The CPLD impletmentation is closed and the pre-compilied file is available for XC9536XL type only.

 Note that any other inteface with its own ROM requires additional wiring around /ROMCS lines (towards TC2068 and incomming from any other extenal interface).
 The wiring enables compability with interfaces like DivMMC/DivSD.
 Also the order of interfaces connected to TC2068 is cricital.
 The first device attached to the computer's edge connector must be TMX128 otherwise it will now work correctly.